dharmendraSingh80/tasks-BE/README.md

 3.Use this http://localhost:8080/tasks/create and add the token in authorization area which is recieved in second point and create the task

-Use this http://localhost:8080/tasks/edit/:id to edit the task you need to add data in body whatevver you want to change (title, description, status) also add jwt token in header
+4.Use this http://localhost:8080/tasks/edit/:id to edit the task you need to add data in body whatevver you want to change (title, description, status) also add jwt token in header
 5.Use this http://localhost:8080/tasks/destroy/:id to delete task from DB also add jwt token in header

-Use this http://localhost:8080/tasks to get all the tasks created by different users
+6.Use this http://localhost:8080/tasks to get all the tasks created by different users

-Use this http://localhost:8080/tasks/search/:key search different task pased on the key (it might be title, description or status).also add jwt token in header.
+7.Use this http://localhost:8080/tasks/search/:key search different task pased on the key (it might be title, description or status).also add jwt token in header.